aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-all-runs/_index.md

 ﻿---
-title: "Get all Runs"
+title: "Get all Run objects in a Word document"
-second_title: "Paragraphs in a Document"
 type: docs
 url: /paragraphs/get-all-runs/
-aliases: [/get-all-runs-in-the-paragraph/]
-description: "Get all runs from a paragraph in a Word document"
+description: "Get all Run objects in a Word document"
 weight: 50
 ---

-Reads Run objects from the paragraph.
+Returns all `Run` objects in a Word document.

-## Get all runs from paragraph in Word document REST API
+## Get all Run objects in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|